-- a. provide adequate food, clothing and shelter (including exclusion from home or abandonment); - b. protect a child from physical and emotional harm or danger; - c. ensure adequate supervision (including the use of inadequate caregivers); or - d. ensure access to appropriate medical care or treatment.
+- a. provide adequate food, clothing and shelter (including exclusion from home or abandonment); - b. protect a child from physical and emotional harm or danger; - c. ensure adequate supervision (including the use of inadequate caregivers); - d. ensure access to appropriate medical care or treatment; or - e. provide suitable education